bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 16°
-- Clear
+- Partly Cloudy
-- 85% humidity
+- 87% humidity
 - 8 mph wind
-- 0% cloud cover
+- 42% cloud cover
 - 39 AQI 🟩
 - About 4.3 inches of snow on the ground
 - 0.04 inches of rain and 0.03 inches of snow expected in the next 48 hours